devtron-labs/tutorials/content/docs/debugging-deployments-and-monitoring.md

 ![Debuggind Deployment](/depdebugpodstatusedit.jpg "Debuggind Deployment")

-Deleting a pod can be done in many cases, for e.g., When we need to setup a new environment, we can delete a pod and new pod will be created automatically depending on the replcaCount.
+Pods can be deleted in many cases, for e.g.,
+When we need to setup a new environment, we can delete a pod and new pod will be created automatically depending on the replcaCount.

 Pods can be deleted by selecting "Delete Pod"